What is the truth about the perfect family that you need to know? Are you ready for the truth?

 I know what it was like to live up to a standard of perfection in a family.
 We would get dressed and go to church every Sunday as a kid.
 We looked great.
-My mom and sister wore Sunday dresses, my dad and I wore our best suit.
+My mom and sister wore Sunday dresses, my Dad and I wore our best suits.

 We learned to be still in church, memorize scripture verses, and follow the rules without exception.
-My dad was the pastor and demanded perfection in all things.
+But unfortunately, my Dad was the pastor and demanded perfection in everything.
 This unrealistic expectation damaged our early relationship.

 As I approached my teen years, my Dad made every effort to repair our relationship.